CDU-HIT238/slides/week1/index.md

 * You will need to create an atlassian account to use sourcetree

 Note:
-There are a lot of git clients about.
-Most online instructions use git bash but sourcetree is a simple GUI tool that works on Windows, Mac and Linux
+There are a lot of Git GUI clients about.
+Most online instructions use the command prompt but sourcetree is a simple GUI tool with excellent instructions that works on Windows, Mac and Linux.
+Most IDEs like Atom also have Git integration.

 <!-- .slide: data-background-image="images/git-bg.jpg" -->